Vamthecoder/Frontend/100DaysCodeChallange.md

 ### flex-flow and flex-basis are useful for responsiveness. you want to use flex-basis insted of width while using flexbox
 ### by taking li first child for logo and justify content to flex-end and for logo you can use margin-right to auto. it will make the header look clean. without taking two divs.
 ### with the help of flex order, you can play with navigation by giving logo order of 2 and other navigation to order of 1 and 3 to center your logo without separating blocks or childs.
+### shape-outside will give the ability to shape the text acording to any logo or curve beside it. without using flex but using float around it.

 # Day31